Hakomi Mindful Somatic Psychotherapy

 This speaks to a Maori model of health and wellbeing, Whare Tapa Wha, or The Four Cornerstones, which has been a significant influence in Sheree's personal life, and later informing her professional life.
 Hakomi is a great match with this model of wellbeing and understanding.
 Indigenous to New Zealand, Hakomi and her understanding of Whare Tapa Wha grounds Sheree's work in nature and spirit.

-The Hakomi method is thorough and effective, it is based on observable experience unfolding in the present moment, so is respectful, it is collaborative, unfolding according to the clients pace and experience, yet guided by a professional who works in mindful awareness themselves.
+The Hakomi method is thorough and effective.
+It is based on observable experience unfolding in the present moment, so the work is respectful and collaborative.

 It's productive